KI7MT/dotnet-core-examples/README.md

 ## Usability

-At the time of this writing, all the example applications were tested on:
+At the time of this writing, all example applications were tested on:

 * Window-10 build 17134 x86_64
 * [Windows Subsystem Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about)